2016 Colombian peace agreement referendum: Aftermath

 Following the rejection, then-FARC commander-in-chief Timoleón Jiménez reaffirmed that the group was committed to peace.
 On 5 October 2016, thousands of citizens took to the streets across 14 cities to protest against the referendum result.

 A 2018 study suggested one of the reasons for the "No" vote may have been a difficulty in comprehending the language of the agreements.
 On the day of the referendum Hurricane Matthew caused widespread flooding along Colombia's northern coastal region, with the result that many people were unable to go out and vote in a region which strongly backed the "Yes" vote: it has been suggested that this may also have been a factor in the loss.
+A 2026 study found that while the hurricane did reduce turnout by 11-13%, it was unlikely to affect the referendum outcome.